omarzanji/gesture-recognition/README.md

 ![HandTracker](images/HandTrackerTraining.png)

 # GestureNet
-GestureNet takes the output from HandTracker and uses a cropped images of the isolated hand gestures as training data.
+GestureNet takes the output from HandTracker and uses cropped images of the isolated hand gestures as training data.
 We train this model on classification of 4 class labels: ‘like’, ‘dislike’, ‘palm’ and 'no_gesture'.
 See the diagram below for the GestureNet architecture.

 ![GestureNet](images/GestureNet.png)